k4rt3r/TwitchBot/README.md

 ### Functions
 Currently capable of:
--Play song on Pretzel
+- Playing a song from Pretzel
--Twitter spam
--Giveaway winner picker
+- Giveaway winner picker
--Random greetings from greetings set
+- Random greetings from greetings set
+- Twitter spam
+- Much more to come

 ### Develop